This article originally appeared on Vice UK.

 Imagine something terrible happens to you, like you get hit by a car.
 You're bleeding, disorientated, confused.
 Maybe you need major surgery.
-You get rushed to A&E, operated on, you get looked after.
+You get rushed to the emergency room, operated on, you get looked after.

 Imagine, then, that you are a teenager with severe mental health problems.
 You try to kill yourself.
 The police pick you up, you get taken to hospital.
 But there is no bed for you.
 They're all full.
 Because the government says there isn't enough money for any more.

-Mental health problems account for 23 percent of ill health in the UK, but spending on mental health services accounts for only 11 percent of the NHS budget.
-It's because of this disparity that 200 or so famous names – including Danny Boyle, Louis Theroux and Ade Adepitan – have signed an open letter calling for equality in the way mental and physical health is treated and funded in the UK.
+Mental health problems account for 23 percent of ill health in the UK, but spending on mental health services accounts for only 11 percent of the National Health Service (NHS) budget.
+It's because of this disparity that 200 or so famous names—including Danny Boyle, Louis Theroux, and Ade Adepitan—have signed an open letter calling for equality in the way mental and physical health is treated and funded in the UK.

 Despite the number of patients being referred to community mental health teams rising by 20 percent from 2010 to 2015, mental health trusts in England saw their budgets fall by more than 8 percent over the same time.